fahaihi/LLCBench/README.md

   title  = {The State of Lossless Compression for Large Language Models:
-            Methods, Benchmarks, and Future Directions}, author = {Sun, Hui and Chen, Jiashun and Ma, Huidong and Xie, Haonan and Zhong, Cheng and Wang, Gang and Liu, Xiaoguang and Cai, Wentong}, journal= {Knowledge-Based Systems}, year   = {2025}
+            Methods, Benchmarks, and Future Directions}, author = {Sun, Hui and Chen, Jiashun and Ma, Huidong and Xie, Haonan and Zhong, Cheng and Wang, Gang and Liu, Xiaoguang and Cai, Wentong}
 }
 ```